Scrooged: Critical response

 Jonathan Rosenbaum called Scrooged an ironic film, for seemingly condemning the commercialization of Christmas while also capitalizing on it, taking on the moral message of A Christmas Carol, "without sacrificing its yuppie priorities for an instant".
 Rosenbaum cited the ending in particular, wherein Frank gives his Christmas message, causing Karen to leave the needy homeless to come to his side, and both are watched over approvingly by Herman, a homeless man who froze to death.
 Ebert and Empire concurred about the ending.
 Ebert said that the necessary words are spoken by the characters, but it lacks heart, continues at embarrassing length, and seems like an onscreen breakdown.
 Empire also called the ending embarrassing and beyond Murray's capabilities.
 Conversely, the BBC's Ben Falk said it is hard not to join in singing at the end.

 Critics were divided by Murray's performance.
 Falk said that Murray is a comic genius at his best, and Brown said that he created a credible, comic character.
 Ferguson said that the first part of Scrooged featured Murray at "his sour faced best".
 The Hollywood Reporter called him "hilariously convincing" and "impressively sinister" as the TV executive, saying that his hip and sassy performance gives the film energy, nuttiness and charm.
 Their review said that his deadpan, cutting style was hilarious, but that he layers the character's histrionics with inner sensibility that makes his eventual redemption believable and uplifting.

 Conversely, Ebert said that Murray looks genuinely unhappy, and lacked the lightness and good cheer lurking beneath previous performances.
 Ebert also criticized Murray's ad-libbing, blaming it for being at odds with, and blocking the flow of the story.
-Benson said that Murray imbued Frank Cross' worst attributes with sincerity, making his redemption difficult to accept.
+Benson said that Murray imbued Frank Cross's worst attributes with sincerity, making his redemption difficult to accept.

 Carol Kane was praised for her performance, with The Hollywood Reporter referring to her as a "certified hoot", and Entertainment Weekly's Sara Vilkomerson saying that she "steals the show" from Murray.
 Benson said that watching her fragile, winged character pummel Murray was "strangely satisfying", although the joke eventually wore out.
-Benson was more positive on Woodard, saying that she offered the film's one completely persuasive performance.The Hollywood Reporter also praised Woodard, Mitchum, and John Glover's credible portrayal of a sleazy executive.
+Benson was more positive on Woodard, saying that she offered the film's one completely persuasive performance.

+The Hollywood Reporter also praised Woodard, Mitchum, and John Glover's credible portrayal of a sleazy executive.
 Both The Hollywood Reporter and Brown appreciated Goldthwait's role, with Brown calling it "twitchingly touching".
 Thomas called Johansen's Ghost of Christmas Past a "bonus", but he and Benson lamented the "king's ransom of actors" that were wasted.
 The Hollywood Reporter said that Elfman's music is "full blast with holiday spirit", and singled out J. Michael Riva's production design, calling it "dead on the mark funny".